JohannesFKnauf/parti-time/README.md

 * 1 single timeline
 * strict order

 Otherwise keeping a partitioned timeline is similar to classical time-tracking.
-People typically use it to remember e.g. how long they were working on which projects and occupations.
+People use it to remember and document how long they've been working on which projects and occupations.

 parti-time enables users to
 * keep their timeline in plain text